Manage Your Stress

 University life can be stressful for many reasons, and it is not uncommon for students to experience emotional problems during this period of time.
 Many disturbances in emotional health, including depression, anxiety, self-destructive or suicidal thoughts, have a physical component.
 And some physical symptoms, (e.g. sleep or appetite disturbance, chest pain, stomach upset) can be caused by emotional distress.

 If you have any concerns related to your mental health, an evaluation by a medical professional can shed light on the cause of your symptoms and provide direction in how to treat them.
 At Student Health Services, we have three psychiatrists on staff to provide the necessary care and medication management.
+Call us at 415-338-1251 to speak to a Nurse about scheduling an appointment with a psychiatrist.
 Visit Counseling & Psychological Services for more mental health services, groups and workshops, and more information.

 Psychiatric and Psychological Services by County